 Are Chefs Doing Enough to Reduce Food Waste?

 Before the rise of celebrated commercial chefs, unknown cooks and farmers were finding innovative ways to use and preserve food.
 These included using lesser cuts such as beef cheeks, beef shin, beef skirt, brisket, oxtail, and tongue to fill baked goods such as pies and added to soups and stews.
 Also, the animals blood created familiar recipes such as black pudding and blood sausages.
 As for food preservation, for centuries people have been drying, freezing, fermenting, pickling, curing and preserving fruit in honey or sugar.
 Instead of viewing food as a mere ‘waste’ cooks and farmers saw opportunities.
 For example, Marmite is a combination of leftover yeast from brewers.
+There is a misconception that chefs only care about their results and the tools they use like professional chef’s knives and other kitchenware.
+But this is not the case as many are still considering doing everything they can to lessen the food waste.

 In the photo: Marmite, a British staple, originated from using the leftover yeast of beer making.
 Photo credit: Chris Lawton